My neonate

 returns into her ringing ears.
 She’d instinctively rushed to lock the morgue’s

-door while letting water continue washing over my still thawing skin and she’d
+door while letting water continue washing over my still thawing skin, returning

-returned just as promptly to ensure my salvation.
-By then the filth had been
+promptly to ensure my salvation.
+As soon as the filth had been rinsed away from

 patted my pallid and shivering skin dry with paper towels.
-Then she’d secured
+Then she secured me

 blouse.
-She’d placed her lips at the entrance to my ear and softly prayed an
+She placed her lips at the entrance to my ear and softly prayed an

 arbitrary shush into it.
-I’d remained almost ominously hushed and buried within her
+I remained almost ominously hushed and buried within her maternal

 embrace as the dragging sounds of the disgraced guard approached and ceased at